The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Sample Selection and Properties

 \subsection{Spectroscopic Sample}

-Nine galaxies in our primary sample had fully-reduced \emph{JWST} NIRSpec/PRISM observations available through the DAWN \emph{JWST} Archive (DJA)\footnote{https://dawn-cph.github.io/dja/index.html}.
+For nine galaxies in our primary sample, fully reduced \emph{JWST} NIRSpec/PRISM observations were available through the DAWN \emph{JWST} Archive (DJA)\footnote{https://dawn-cph.github.io/dja/index.html}.
 We used these spectroscopic data to assess the accuracy of our photometric $\beta$ estimates.

-The DJA reductions were performed using the \texttt{grizli} \citep{grizli-brammer} and \texttt{msaexp} \citep{msaexp-brammer} software packages; basic details of the data reduction are presented in \citet{valentino2023} and \citet{heintz2023}.
-The NIRSpec spectra were affected by wavelength-dependent slit-losses due to objects not being fully encompassed within the small MSA slitlets ($0.20^{\prime\prime} \times 0.46^{\prime\prime}$) and/or slit misalignment.
-To calibrate the 1D spectra we integrated them through the available NIRCam passbands and scaled the values to match the observed photometry, employing a linear interpolation between the each band.
+The DJA reductions were performed using the software packages \texttt{grizli} \citep{grizli-brammer} and \texttt{msaexp} \citep{msaexp-brammer}.
+The basic details of the data reduction are presented in \citet{valentino2023} and \citet{heintz2023}.
+The NIRSpec spectra were affected by wavelength-dependent slit losses due to objects not being fully encompassed within the small MSA slitlets ($0.20^{\prime\prime} \times 0.46^{\prime\prime}$) and/or slit misalignment.
+To calibrate the 1D spectra, we integrated them through the available NIRCam filters and scaled the values to match the observed photometry, employing a linear interpolation between each band.
 The nine flux-calibrated spectra are shown in Fig. \ref{fig:uvslope_fit_examples}.

-The method for fitting $\beta$ from spectroscopic data is essentially the same as the method described above (Section \ref{subsec:measuring_uv_slope}).
-The only difference being that in this case the model is smoothed to match the resolution of the NIRSpec/PRISM data rather than integrated through the relevant photometric filters.
-To achieve the smoothing we first resampled the model to four pixels per full-width-half-maximum (FWHM) element and then convolved with a Gaussian with fixed pixel width of $\sigma_{\mathrm{pix}} = 1.7$.
+The method used to fit $\beta$ from spectroscopic data is essentially the same as the method described above (Section \ref{subsec:measuring_uv_slope}).
+The only difference is that, in the spectroscopic case, the model is smoothed to match the resolution of the NIRSpec/PRISM data rather than integrated through the relevant photometric filters.
+To smooth the models we first resampled to four pixels per full width half maximum (FWHM) element and then convolved with a Gaussian with fixed pixel width of $\sigma_{\mathrm{pix}} = 1.7$.
 Examples of these model fits are shown in Fig. \ref{fig:uvslope_fit_examples}.